 What is the most common problem after knee replacement surgery?

-Pain is probably the most common problem after knee surgery, with problems ranging from swelling and pain caused by rejection of the implant, to fractures or infection.
+Pain is probably the most common problem after knee surgery.
+Pain from swelling, pain caused by rejection of the implant, and pain from fractures or infection.

 What is the most serious complication of a knee joint replacement?